 Gender refers to the social distinction between boys and girls that was created by society rather than biologically determined.

-Male or female are the two categories of gender in the world.
-We can identify the gender category by the way he/she dress, talk, eat, walk, etc.
+Male and female are the two categories of gender in the world.
+We can identify the gender category by the way he/she dresses, talk, eat, walk, etc.

 The roles of women should be decided by our society.
 According to our society, women are considered submissive, reserved, and well-behaved while men are considered to be strong.